-- 1) CPU-based approach: Assuming a host CPU has alreadyaggregated gradients, the execution time for the parameter optimization by the CPU is measured. - 2) GPU-based approach: After a GPU device receives already-aggregated gradients from a host machine, the execution time for the parameter optimization by the GPU is measured. - 3) Proposed FPGA-based network switch: Assuming the proposed network switch is placed in a communication path between a host CPU and a remote GPU device, the number of cycles for the parameter optimizations by the network switch is measured.
+- 1. CPU-based approach: Assuming a host CPU has already-aggregated gradients, the execution time for the parameter optimization by the CPU is measured. - 2.
+GPU-based approach: After a GPU device receives already-aggregated gradients from a host machine, the execution time for the parameter optimization by the GPU is measured.